jennvance/bash-commands/README.md

 ```

 ### rm
 Remove.
 Use for files and non-empty directories.
-Use great caution when using this command.
+Use caution when using this command.
 The files you remove will not be recoverable.
 Take care to avoid typos.
 ```
 rm filename
 ```